AlkaWildlife/alkawildlife.eu/en_GB/_publications/vydra-říční-na-dačicku.md

 attachments:
   - {}
 ---
-Cílem příspěvku je shrnout dosavadní výsledky dlouhodobého výzkumu vydry říční na

-Dačicku.
-Intenzivní výzkum vyder v této oblasti začal již v roce 1995 a probíhá kontinuálně

-dodnes.
-Nejrozsáhlejšími projekty byly: Ekologie vydry říční v rybníkářské krajině (Universität

-für Bodenkultur Wien), Vliv vyder na ryby v tocích v rybníkářské oblasti (Universita

-Palackého v Olomouci, financováno z Grantové agentury České republiky), Development
+The aim of this paper is to summarise the current results of long-term Eurasian otter research in Dačice.
+Intensive research into otters in this area began in 1995 and is still ongoing.

+The major projects were:

+* Ecology of the Eurasian Otter in Pond Landscape (Universitätfür Bodenkultur, Wien)
+* The Effect of Otters on Fish in Streams in Ponds (University of Olomouc, financed by the Czech Science Foundation)
-of a procedural Framework for Action Plans to Reconcile conflicts between large vertebrate

-conservation and the use of biological resources: fisheries and fish-eating vertebrates

-as a model case (FRAP; projekt Evropské komise v rámci pátého rámcového programu;
+* Development of a procedural framework for action plans to reconcile conflicts between large vertebrate conservation and use of biological resources: fisheries and fish-eating vertebrates a model case (FRAP; European Commission project under the fifth framework program; EVK2-CT-2002-00142) and

-EVK2-CT-2002-00142) a Zjištění chybějících údajů o biologii a ekologii vydry říční: vytvoření

-modelu vývoje populace (ALKA Wildlife, o.p.s., financováno z programu VAV MŽP

-SP/2d4/16/08).
+* Finding missing data on the biology and ecology of the Eurasian otter: developing a development model population (ALKA Wildlife, ops, funded by VAV MŽPSP / 2d4 / 16/08)